ecmwf/anemoi-plugins/docs/index.rst

 .. code:: bash

    % pip install anemoi-plugins
-   % anemoi-plugins new anemoi.datasets.create.source --name my-source
+   % anemoi-plugins new datasets.create.source --name my-source

 Then, you can follow the instructions in the :ref:`User Guide
 <user-guide-introduction>` to create your plugin.